 The Centre for the Study of Global Christianity estimates that since the birth of the Church over 70 million Christians have been martyred.
 Over half of these were killed in the 20th century under fascist and communist regimes.
 Since the 1980s the greatest persecutor has been militant Islam.
 Believers are killed not so often at the hands of the State – though the death penalty is frequently prescribed for conversion to Christianity – as at the hands of a brother or a father who thinks that killing an apostate is a matter of honour (Luke 12:53), at the hands of an incensed mob, or suicide bombers at a church service (John 16:2), or in civil war.
-Contrasting with the courage of the martyrs is the attitude of leaders who, seeing what can happen to those who criticise Islam, choose to appease it, lest criticism cause offence.
+Contrasting with the courage of the martyrs is the attitude of leaders who see what can happen to those who criticise Islam and choose to appease it, lest criticism cause offence.
 Everywhere worship of the true God is being closed down – in Europe and the United States voluntarily, as congregations decline, in the rest of the world by force, as the pharaohs of this world illegalise churches.

 Because of man’s alienation from God, good news can seem like bad news, and warnings of impending wrath are as hard to hear as they are to deliver.
 They provoke only more hostility.

 ‘The great tribulation’ (7:14) is both intensified persecution of the Church and natural disasters coming down from heaven.
 The events heralded by the trumpets in chapters 8 and 9 are omitted, so that we come immediately to the point where the door of salvation is closed (Gen 7:16, Luke 13:25, Matt 24:31).
 The opening of the seventh seal brings only a period of silence.

-The opening of the sixth seal betokens a series of events.
-(1) An earthquake, coinciding with the darkening of the sun and reddening of the moon, (2) a shower of celestial bodies falling to the earth, followed by darkness, (3) another earthquake, so violent that it flattens mountains, and (4) a recognition that God’s wrath will now be visited on the earth.
+The sixth seal betokens a series of events.
+(1) An earthquake (seismos), coinciding with the darkening of the sun and reddening of the moon, (2) a shower of celestial bodies falling to the earth, followed by darkness, (3) another earthquake, so violent that it flattens mountains, and (4) a recognition that wrath will now be visited on the earth.